erikdidriksen/commonplace-book/README.md

 >
 > <cite>&ndash; Epictetus</cite>

-> Civilization advances by extending the number of important operations which we can perform without thinking about them.
+> It is a profoundly erroneous truism... that we should cultivate the habit of thinking of what we are doing.
+The precise opposite is the case.
+Civilization advances by extending the number of important operations which we can perform without thinking about them.
 >
 > <cite>&ndash; Alfred North Whitehead</cite>